SAP-samples/teched2022-DA261/exercises/sap_btp/ex1/README.md

     ![](images/BTP.png)

-2. The SAP BTP platform is organized by a global account, one or more subaccounts, if Cloud Foundry is enabled, a Cloud Foundry organization and one or more spaces.
+2. The SAP BTP platform is organized by a global account, one or more subaccounts, if Cloud Foundry is enabled, a Cloud Foundry organization, and one or more spaces.

     ![](images/btp-structure.png)

-    Subaccounts are created in a specific data center such as the one shown below.
+    Subaccounts are created in a specific data center such as the one shown below (AWS, US East).

     ![](images/subaccount.png)